-As interior painters, we are all too familiar with the smell of freshly painted walls.
+As interior house painters, we are all too familiar with the smell of freshly painted walls.
 The odour of fresh paint comes from the evaporation of solvents in the paint.
 Once the solvents are fully evaporated, the paint is dry and the smell will disappear.

 When we paint interiors we use high quality non-toxic paints, and we take care to ventilate the property as much as possible to remove solvent odours as fast as possible.
 However, in some instances, especially with enamel paints, you may find that the smell may linger for a day or so.

-Eliminating paint fumes after professional painting is easier than you might think.
+Eliminating paint fumes after professional painting services is easier than you might think.
 In fact, your kitchen is probably already stocked with everything you’ll need.
 You can use these 7 tips for masking or eliminating any other types of odours too.

 4 Tips for Masking Paint Fumes